bannon-prft/food-order-app/README.md

   - Changing the `<p></p>` tags to `<div></div>` seemed to do the trick
 - Added Meals.js as recommended by instructor
   - This really just causes one less import in App.js

+## Adding Checkout / Order Form

+## Submit Orders to Backend Server (Http)

+## Fetch Meals Data

+- Manually added meals dummy data to the firebase realtime database
+- in AvailableMeals component, fetch the data from firebase
+- use useEffect with a custom async function inside of it to be able to await the data
+  - then set the state for the meals